CastleSailingClub/csc-website/readme.txt

    beginning and end of each <pagename>.php to bring in the boilerplate code that needs to surround it.

-2) Any common code required for each page is handled in a template file called "htmlPage.php" and which is located in the <library> directory in this folder.
+2) Any common code required for each page is handled by a class file called "htmlPage.class.php" and which is located in the <library> directory in this folder.
 Typically, the boilerplate code includes all the page header stuff and footer stuff.
 It also defines the layout of the whole page, but this has to be considered in conjunction with the .css file.
-So if you want to change anything to do with the page layout throughout the site, do this *once* in htmlPage.php.
+So if you want to change anything to do with the page layout throughout the site, do this *once* in htmlPage.class.php.

 3) All the information that is repeated from page to page throughout the site (such as club name, the tagline, the menu labels and links etc) is extracted